hasnat/redux-modules/docs/basics/the-transformation-object.md

 ## middleware
 > array of function(action) // {payload, meta}

 Middleware is an array of functions that receive {payload, meta} and return {payload, meta}.
-These functions serve to decorate the action before it's received by the reducer.
+These functions can be used to decorate the action before it's received by the reducer.

 ## reducer
 > function(state, action)